-You may ask: Are pill bugs (rollie pollies) good to have in the garden?
+You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

-Rollie pollies have their uses by mostly feeding on dead or decaying organic material [1].
+A roly-poly has its uses, mainly by feeding on dead or decaying organic material [1].
 However, an infestation can cause problems in the garden, as these critters may also eat seedlings and plant roots.

 Moreover, seeing them inside the house means there are likely plenty more outdoors.
 Below are tips on how to get rid of pill bugs naturally.